-Growing up in Indiana I knew going West was in my future.
-I headed to Seattle and enjoyed many years learning the art of mountaineering in the Pacific Northwest before turning my focus to high points in countries.
-Mountaineering is the gratification of challenging the mind, body, and soul against something so inspiring and imaginative.
-Today my life goal is to summit the highest peaks on each of the seven continents in the world.
-I know some peaks may be easy, some difficult and a few almost impossible, but collectively no matter how far I get, it will be a life worth living.
+Growing up in Indiana I knew going West was my future.
+I headed to Seattle to learn the art of mountaineering in the Great Pacific Northwest before turning my focus to the countries highest peak around the world.
+Today my life goal is to summit the highest peaks on the seven continents, also known as the Seven Summits.
+With five complete to date, some may be easy, some difficult and a few almost impossible, but collectively no matter how far I get, it will be a life worth living.

 Climbing the North Cascades seemed to quench my mountaineering spirit when living in Washington State even with a vision of the Seven Summits.
 Only until I arrived in sunny California, thought to be a mistake by a few close friends, did I know this is when the quest would drive forward.